AndiKur4/MaizePal/README.md

 inspired by the colors and cobs I’ve seen.
 This collection of color palettes is not perfect nor complete, and I will continue to add to it as I come across more cobs I would like to document and share.
-In the meantime, I hope you find this package is useful, colorful, and fun.
+In the meantime, I hope you find this package to be useful, colorful, and fun.

 Installation
 ------------